protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - Check that your wallet is connected to the correct testnet network.
 - Confirm you have sufficient testnet ADA in your wallet for transactions.
 - Check the browser console for any error messages.
-- For CI|CD issues (in standalone setup), check the GitHub Actions logs for detailed error messages.
+- For CI/CD issues (in standalone setup), check the GitHub Actions logs for detailed error messages.
 - If you encounter issues with Docker image deployment:
   - Verify that all required environment variables are correctly set.
   - Check the logs of your running container for any error messages.